sjkelleyjr/Deadlock/chapters/chapter_03.md

 Pixel purred and settled down next to her, watching her fingers move across the fretboard.
 He was used to this routine - Alex playing guitar late at night when she couldn't sleep, when work was too much to process.

 She thought about the barista at her coffee shop.
 His name was Jake, and he was probably in his early twenties.
-He had a tattoo of a guitar on his forearm, and she'd overheard him talking about his band to another customer.
+He had a tattoo of a guitar on his forearm, and she'd overheard him talking about his band The Yahoos to another customer.
 They were playing a show next weekend at The Basement.

 She'd thought about asking him about it, about telling him that she used to play too.
 But she was thirty-two, and he was probably twenty-three, and the idea of explaining her corporate job to someone who spent his days making coffee and his nights playing music felt impossible.